 Information about who we are and what we do can be found at:

-The Commission’s structure is set out in our organisational chart.
+The structure of the Commission is set out in our organisational chart.

 Office locations and how you can contact the Commission can be found at Contact Us.